OracleDataManagementSpain/ConvergedDatabase/ContinuousAvailability/code/Readme.md

 ## Code text files

-Some text files containing code and scripts to make copy & pase easier.
+Some text files containing code and scripts to make copy & paste easier.